 I’ve also seen more hospitals in Asia on an intimate level than I ever thought I would when I embarked on my journey abroad in 2003.
 I’ve been working for years on creating a support network for expats in Asia who need support for their chronic illness.

 Backpacking is out of the question now, but the pleasure in changing our travel style is that it has brought a whole unique perspective to the countries we visit and the cultures we learn about.

-I write about my illnesses and advocacy work on many health sites, including my site, My Several Worlds, a Best Blog for Fibromyalgia in 2018.
+I write about my illnesses and advocacy work on many health sites, including my site, My Several Worlds, a Best Blog for Fibromyalgia in 2018 and 2019.